-- TIMECODE: MUST be in SRT format, like this: 00:00:07,751.
+- Timecode: MUST be in SRT format, like this: 00:00:07,751.
 Notice that it starts with "00".
 Other formats sometimes start with "01".
 This "01" will offset your timecode for SRT by 1 hour in our video player.
 You can use Jubler to fix this 01 issue by shifting the time.
-The subtitles need to reference the Media timecode and NOT the SMPTE timecode.
+The subtitles or captions need to reference the Media timecode and NOT the SMPTE timecode.

-There are a number of ways and lots of software to create subtitles for your movie, hard or soft.
+There are a number of ways and lots of software to create subtitles and captions for your movie, hard or soft.
 Check out our list of recommended programs:

 - Annotation Edit - Import your master video, create the subtitles at the appropriate times, and export.
 You can output to a video file or make SRT files.
 James and Lisanne of Indie Game: The Movie claim this program is much easier for subtitle creation than a traditional video editor like Final Cut Pro.